-Our curriculum incorporates Montessori philosophy, New York State learning standards, and the expertise gained from over forty years of experience educating young children.
+Our curriculum incorporates Montessori philosophy, New York State learning standards, and the expertise gained from fifty years of experience educating young children.
 We believe in providing a structured day with a predictable, consistent schedule so that children know what is coming next.
 Young children feel safe when they know what to expect, and they enjoy the sense of mastery that comes with knowing a routine.
+We also believe in balancing child-led times with teacher-led times, so that we can introduce them to new concepts and ideas and share the joy of discovery.

 While the general sequence of events that makes up our days is predictable, the activities themselves are lively and engaging.
-We cover early literacy, math, social studies, science, art, music, fine motor development, and Spanish each week.
+We cover early literacy, math, social studies, science, art, music, social-emotional skills, fine motor development, and gross motor development each week.
 We maintain communication with local public schools to stay abreast of their expectations for incoming children, and pay close attention to our children's social-emotional, behavioral, and self-help skills with an eye toward kindergarten readiness.

 Each subject area is covered in a hands-on way that is appropriate to the developmental level of the children.
 We recognize that all learning is linked and our distinctions between learning areas is largely academic, so, for instance, we offer opportunities to sculpt because it is creative but also because it strengthens fine motor skills.
 Because we have two teachers in each classroom, projects can be tailored to the skills of each child.
 Examples of how we teach each of our content areas to different groups of children can be found below; for a more complete picture we recommend that you call for a tour to see our happy friends in action!